Decay of correlations for normally hyperbolic trapping: Decay of correlations for contact Anosov flows: Proof of Theorem

 By decomposing $ A $ as a sum of operators, we can assume that $ \WFh ( A ) $ is supported in a neighbourhood of a fiber of a point in $ X$.
 Hence, by choosing $ B$ with a sufficiently small wave front set, we only need to prove that $ V^B ( t ) \in \Psi_{\delta} $ for $ X = \RR^n $; that follows from Lemma \ref{l:iw}, since the symbol of $W_B(t)$ satisfies the assumptions \eqref{eq:ptx}.
 The second and third properties in \eqref{eq:VAt} follows from \eqref{eq:AQW} and \eqref{eq:iw1}. \end{proof}

-\smallsection{Acknowledgements} We would like to thank Kiril Datchev, Semyon Dyatlov and Andr\'as Vasy for helpful discussions of the material in \S\S \ref{recap},\ref{decay} and the Appendix.
-The partial supports by the Agence Nationale de la Recherche under grant ANR-09-JCJC-0099-01 (SN) and by the National Science Foundation under the grant DMS-1201417 (MZ), are also gratefully acknowledged.
+\smallsection{Acknowledgements} We would like to thank Kiril Datchev, Semyon Dyatlov, Fr\'ed\'eric Faure and Andr\'as Vasy for helpful discussions of the material in \S\S \ref{recap}, \ref{decay} and the Appendix, and of connections with previous works.
+We are particularly grateful to the anonymous referee for the careful reading for the manuscript and for many useful suggestions.
+The partial supports by the Agence Nationale de la Recherche under grant ANR-09-JCJC-0099-01 (SN) and by the National Science Foundation under the grant DMS-1201417 (MZ), are also acknowledged.